top of page

 book%20cover.JPG

-Julia Round (MA, PhD) is an award-winning writer and scholar.
+Julia Round (MA, PhD) is an award-winning writer and independent scholar.
 She is one of the founders and editors of the academic journal Studies in Comics (Intellect Books) and of the book series Encapsulations: Critical Comics Studies (University of Nebraska Press).
-She is Associate Professor of English and Comics Studies in the Faculty of Media and Communication at Bournemouth University, UK, and Head of BU's Narrative, Culture and Community Research Centre.
 Julia also co-organises the annual International Graphic Novel and Comics Conference, now in its sixteenth year (Brussels and online, June/July 2025).
+She is a Visiting Fellow at Bournemouth University, UK, where she was previously Associate Professor of English and Comics Studies (2008-2025), Head of the University's Narrative, Culture and Community Research Centre, and Programme Leader for the MA English and Literary Media course.
+She has also taught at University of the Arts London (Associate Lecturer, 2008-09) and Bristol University (Postgraduate Tutor, 2003-05).

-Over the past few years Julia has been experimenting with practice-based research.
+Julia loves using comics to bring forgotten histories and genres to life, and to explore the way the medium can engage readers and inspire confidence.
 She published her first short comic, 'Doll Parts' (art by Catriona Laird), in the anthology Wilma: Whatever Happened to Girls' Comics?
 (Inkpot, 2017), and a second story, 'The Haunting of Julia Round' (art by Letty Wilson), in the anthology Retro (Inkpot, 2018).
-A third story, 'Borrowed Time' (art by Morgan Brinksman) was published in #6 of the 2000AD fanzine Sector 13 (2019), and her most recent story 'Hell or High Water' (art by Scott Twells) appeared in the anthology Anno Domini 1900 (2024).
+Many more have followed, including 'Borrowed Time' (art by Morgan Brinksman) which was published in #6 of the 2000AD fanzine Sector 13 (2019), 'Hell or High Water' (art by Scott Twells) which appeared in the award-nominated anthology Anno Domini 1900 (2024), and 'The Shadow' (art by Cat Laird) which was in Uncanny Tales: Ladies Edition (2026), an anthology adapting ghost stories by understudied female writers.

-Julia's most recent work explores Gothic in British children's comics, and includes the open access article 'Misty, Spellbound and the Lost Gothic of British Girls' Comics' (Palgrave Communications 3, 2017).
+Julia's work focuses on highlighting marginalised comics and readerships and generating open access resources to help readers and scholars access these.
 You can read free extracts of lots of her work on this website and watch some of her lectures.
 Her award-winning book Gothic for Girls: Misty and British Comics is available from all usual outlets and mainstream booksellers.
-Her current projects are focused on increasing awareness and developing open access resources on British comics.
-She has also been Co-Investigator on two AHRC-funded projects exploring how digital technologies are transforming young people's reading.
+Her current project is a large edited collection with a global team, focusing on creating dialogues between understudied international comics cultures.

 Find out more about my research and latest publications by following me @hypnojoo.bsky.social